adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - Website logs
     - Data related to subscription downloads, extension update checks, emergency notifications
     - Data related to uninstalling the extension
-2. For a period of 180 days:
+2. For a period of 90 days:
 {: .has-horizontal-list .semicolon-separated }
     - In our mobile products and Adblock Plus for Safari on macOS crash reporting
-3. For a period of 60 days:
+3. For a period of two (2) months:
 {: .has-horizontal-list .semicolon-separated }
     - event tracking
 4. Blog and forum data as long as the respective comment / account exists